deis/deis/docs/customizing_deis/choosing-a-scheduler.rst

     $ deisctl config controller set schedulerModule=k8s

 The Kubernetes scheduler is now active.
-Commands such as ``deis destroy`` or ``deis scale web=9`` will use kubernetes ApiServer to manage app PODS.
+Commands such as ``deis destroy`` or ``deis scale web=9`` will use kubernetes ApiServer to manage app pods.

-For each App deis creates a replication controller which manages application PODS and a kubernetes service which acts as a proxy and routes traffic to the PODS associated with the App.
-A new release uses rolling deploy mechanism.
-If you are using kubernetes scheduler for Deis you can avoid publisher component.
+Deis creates a `replication controller`_ to manage pods and a `service`_ which acts as a proxy and routes traffic to the pods associated with the App.
+A new release uses rolling deploy mechanism where in we create and replace the pod with the new release one by one until all the pods are replaced properly or rollback to the older release if any error occurs which differs from the existing schedulers where we create all the containers at a time and replace them with the old ones.

 .. note::